todogroup/ospology/ospo-book/content/en/02-chapter.md

 In this section, you will find a series of real-world scenarios that are encountered in open source management across organizations.
 For each scenario, you can find recommendations from real-world experiences from open source professionals.

 ### Scenario #5
-There is a lack of understanding about open source practices across the organization
+There is a lack of understanding about open source practices across the organization.

 > Recommendation: Promote organizational-wide understanding of open source practices through the OSPO by offering educational workshops, creating accessible resources, and establishing open source
 > champions in different departments to foster a culture of open source literacy

 ### Scenario #6
-An OSPO is seen as a Sales Profit or Marketing Tool
+An OSPO is seen as a Sales Profit or Marketing Tool.

 > Recommendation: Ensure that the OSPO is recognized as an integral part of the organization's digital, software, or IT strategy, rather than as a sales profit or marketing tool.
 > Emphasize its role in fostering open source best practices, contributing to technological innovation, and supporting the overall organization's IT / Digital development plan.

 ### Scenario #7
-An OSPO is seen as an added value and not as direct support for the core organization’s areas and functions
+An OSPO is seen as an added value and not as direct support for the core organization’s areas and functions.

 > Recommendation: Highlight how the people behind the OSPO with expertise in open source can enhance key business processes, drive innovation, and directly support strategic objectives,
 > thereby integrating it as an essential component of the organization's operational framework

 ### Scenario #8
-An OSPO struggles with gaining executive support and buy-in
+An OSPO struggles with gaining executive support and buy-in.
 > Recommendation: communicate the strategic value of open source through the OSPO, showcasing tangible benefits through case studies or success stories, and aligning its initiatives with key organizational priorities.

 ### Scenario #9
-An OSPO has a technical focus and forgets about open source culture
+An OSPO has a technical focus and forgets about open source culture.
 > Recommendation: Embrace the full spectrum of open source culture, which includes transparency, diversity, and cooperation.
 Encourage the organization to foster an environment where these values are actively promoted and practiced

 ## Resources